 The further vast volume of spiritual knowledge of liberation was given to me by Swami Nityananda with the help of an allegory the following day.
 He reminded me about my trip to Kailash Mansarovar yatra which I undertook in July-Aug this year.
 And he explained to me that on a pilgrimage, there are many people at starting point, but gradually the number of people decreases and just a few can reach the top or the highest altitude.
 Similarly, if we imagine and visualize that only one person out of one lakh people attempts to pursue the path of God.
 We separate that person from the crowd and ask him to come on one side.
 Then we take another such aspirant and ask him to join the first person.
 We have selected two aspirants out of two lakh people, three from three lakh people and so on.
 And from one lakh such selected spiritual contestants just one single seeker is successful and able to know Atman.
 This means that the possibility of success is very difficult and rare.
 But why is it so?
 There are many reasons for this, he illustrated.

-Those people who misuse Tantra, do black magic or witchcraft in the spiritual endeavours are disqualified and eliminated first of all amongst all the aspirants who chose to pursue God and enlightenment.
+- Those people who misuse Tantra, do black magic or witchcraft in the spiritual endeavours are disqualified and eliminated first of all among all the aspirants who chose to pursue God and enlightenment.

-Then there are people amongst the group of aspirants who do not have the virtues of compassion, gratitude and generosity.
+- Then there are people among the group of aspirants who do not have the virtues of compassion, gratitude and generosity.
 They too start with others, walk a little but are disqualified from the path of God.

 Dear friends, as I wrap up this post, I recollected a very beautiful prayer song composed by Sri Rabindra Nath Tagore.
 I have heard it as chants in some meditation group.
 I too sing this chant, besides repeating the essence in my mind on some night when I want to completely immerse and dissolve myself in God remembrance.